-What Can Happen When You Use Expired Skin Care Products
+What Happens When You Use Expired Skin-Care Products?

-What’s really going to happen to you if you slather your skin with expired skin care products?
-Well, it could be worse than you think.
 According to the FDA, a product’s shelf life refers to the length of time you can expect a product to look and act as expected and stay safe to use.
 Once your products have expired, no matter how much you may have left to use up, they lose their effectiveness.
 That means at the very least you’re coating your complexion with something that isn’t delivering the benefits you seek.
 Of course, the effects of using expired products can be worse than a loss of potency, including irritation and breakouts.
-Better safe than sorry, aka, it’s time to trash anything out of date.
+Better safe than sorry, A.K.A., it’s time to trash anything out of date.

 If you aren’t sure exactly when time is up for yours, the first thing you can do when attempting to clear out and clean up your skin care collection is to put your senses of smell and sight to good use.
 If a product smells or looks off, it’s a sure sign that you should part ways with it.

-How to Help Your Skin Care Products Last
+How to Extend the Longevity of Your Products